Greenland's minerals loom in China-Denmark ties

 Although the West’s concerns are real, Breum said he was no conspiracy theorist, and Hu’s visit was not a pretext.

-“I don’t buy the conspiracy at all that the governments would secretly be negotiating some important deals about Greenland and minerals,” Breum said. ($1 = 5.8865 Danish crowns)
+“I don’t buy the conspiracy at all that the governnments would secretly be negotiating some important deals about Greenland and minerals,” Breum said.